How the Finnish Red Cross is using donated funds in the Ukraine crisis

 How is the aid delivered to Ukraine and its neighbouring areas?

-The Finnish Red Cross channels the funds of the Ukraine collection through the International Red Cross.
+The Finnish Red Cross guides the funds from the collection for Ukraine allocated to helping people through the International Red Cross.

-Both the International Committee of the Red Cross (ICRC) and the International Federation of Red Cross and Red Crescent Societies (IFRC) have published emergency aid appeals that the Red Cross organisations from different countries – such as the Finnish Red Cross – are funding together.
+Both the International Committee of the Red Cross (ICRC) and the International Federation of Red Cross and Red Crescent Societies (IFRC) work to help those suffering from the crisis.
+This work is funded together by the Red Cross Societies of different countries, including the Finnish Red Cross.

-The International Red Cross directs the received funds to aid work in Ukraine and its neighbouring countries.
-The funds are used to procure e.g. food, water, hygiene and accommodation supplies, clothes and medical supplies.
-Furthermore, cash grants are distributed to families e.g. for grocery shopping.
+The funds guided to the aid operation by the International Red Cross are used to procure e.g. food, water, hygiene and accommodation supplies, clothes and medical supplies.
+Furthermore, cash grants are distributed to families for purposes such as buying food, and people’s livelihoods are supported.

 People are also offered first aid and psychosocial support.
 The Red Cross is also helping with evacuations.